Plan the perfect Ontario golf weekend

 Location: 1471 Blair Road, Gloucester

-The Meadows Golf & Country Club
+The Meadows Golf and Country Club

 Four unique nines make The Meadows a premier golf destination in the Ottawa area.
 World-class golf, scenery and food make it a favourite of locals and visitors alike.